Humphry Sandwith: Crimean War and aftermath

 When the Crimean War broke out, Sandwith served with Omar Pasha in 1853 in the River Danube campaign.
 He was then engaged as staff surgeon and interpreter by William Ferguson Beatson, who was raising a corps of Bashi-Bazouks.
 Beatson and Sandwith went by steamer to Varna to join forces with Omar.
 Sandwith served with this corps on the Danube in July and August 1854.
 It was not in combat, but there was much sickness, and Sandwith had to eke out his medical stores by gathering herbs and leeches.
 Finding that the corps was to be soon disbanded, he offered his services to William Fenwick Williams, who was going to Armenia as British Commissioner with the Turkish army.
 They were accepted, and on 10 September he left Constantinople for Erzerum.

 In February 1855 Williams, now a lieutenant-general in the Turkish army, appointed Sandwith inspector-general of hospitals, placing him at the head of the medical staff.
 Meanwhile, Colonel Henry Atwell Lake was fortifying Kars, and in the beginning of June, when the siege was imminent, Williams and his staff took up their quarters there.
 During the Siege of Kars, which lasted till the end of November, Sandwith had to contend with cholera and starvation; and after the assault of 29 September he had wounded men, both Turkish and Russian, on his hands.
 He had to rely mainly on horseflesh broth for his patients.

 When Kars surrendered, and Williams and his staff went to Russia as prisoners, Sandwith was set free by General Nikolay Muravyov, in recognition of his treatment of Russian prisoners.
-He made his way over the Armenian Highlands to Constantinople, and on 9 January 1856 he arrived in London.
+He made his way over the Armenian Highlands via Batumi to Constantinople, and on 9 January 1856 he arrived in London.
 He was lionised, and told the story of the siege to Queen Victoria and her ministers.
 He was made C.B., and Oxford gave him the degree of D.C.L.
 In August he went with Lord Granville to Moscow for the coronation of the czar, and was presented with the Russian order of St. Stanislaus.
 He also received the cross of the French Legion of Honour.